Skip to content

 "No VCS provider found" Error

-Cause: Auto-detection could not find .hg/ or .git/ in the current directory or any parent, and no explicit provider was configured.
+Cause: Auto-detection could not find .hg/ or .git/ in the current directory or any parent, no explicit provider was configured, or a Git repo could not be classified because no plugin claimed it and origin was missing or unreadable.

 Fix: Either run sase from within a VCS-managed directory, or set the provider explicitly: